kkredit/scramble-squares-solvers/README.md

 Before submitting a solution, please meet the following guidelines:

-1. Include a comment at the top of the file with your name and a reference to the CC0-1.0 Universal license
+1. Include a comment at the top of the file with your name and a reference to the CC0-1.0 license
 1. Write a Makefile such that produces an executable called `bin/puzzle`
 1. Implement the solution such that it prints 1-4 (including rotations) solutions in a somewhat readable format